Coarse Q-learning: Indifference, Indeterminacy, and Instability: Results

+Theorem~\ref{th:uniquemixedstable} guarantees high-sensitivity indifference between at least two classes.
+With an additional restriction on the menu distribution, this indifference can be strengthened to total indifference across all classes.
+Given Asm.~\ref{as:singleton-support}, Asm.~\ref{assm:monotonicity} imposes full support over $\Omega=\mathcal P(\mathcal S)\setminus\{\varnothing\}$, equal likelihood of singleton menus, and monotonicity under set inclusion (richer menus are weakly more likely).
+For e.g., it holds for the uniform distribution.

-\begin{proposition} Let Assumption \ref{assm:monotonicty} hold.
-There exists a finite \(\Hat{z} > 0\) such that for all \(z > \Hat{z}\) and \(\beta \geq 0\), a decision tree \(\mathcal{T}_n^{'}\) with generic payoffs and a finite number of similarity classes always admits a unique smooth valuation equilibrium (SVE) that is globally asymptotically stable in the CPAL dynamics.
-Moreover, as \(\beta \to \infty\), this unique SVE corresponds to a fully-mixed valuation equilibrium where the agent is indifferent among all her similarity classes. \end{proposition} \begin{proof} The proof is relegated to Section 2 of the \href{https://drive.google.com/file/d/1SfR7HiB3HyIAYz2R3dD38JKgJi70GFKv/view?usp=share_link}{Online Appendix}. \end{proof}
+\begin{proposition} Let assumptions \ref{as:singleton-support}-\ref{assm:monotonicity} hold.
+There exists a \(\Hat{z}_1 < \infty\) such that for all \(z \ge \Hat{z}_1\) and \(\beta \geq 0\), every reduced decision tree \(\mathcal{T}_n^{'}\) admits a unique SVE that is globally asymptotically stable for the CQL dynamics.
+Moreover, as \(\beta \to \infty\), this unique SVE corresponds to a unique fully-mixed VE where the agent is indifferent among all similarity classes. \end{proposition}